enayetsyl/enayet-component-library/src/nextjsAuth/NextjsAuth.md

 export default AuthProvider;
 ```
-- Session provider must be a client component so we wrote "use client" at the top of the component to make it client component.
+- Session provider must be a client component so we use "use client" at the top of the component to make it a client component.
 - Then we imported SessionProvider from next-auth.

 - Then we created a function named AuthProvider and passed children as parameter.
 You can change the function name to anything you want.